Independent comparison 2026

 AI documentation tools, compared

 The differences between AI documentation tools live below the surface: in peer-reviewed clinical evidence, data residency, retention, and specialty depth.
-Nixi is the only tool with a peer-reviewed clinical study in a German specialty (EULAR Rheumatology Open 2025) and with zero audio/transcript storage in Frankfurt.
+Nixi AI is the only tool with a peer-reviewed clinical study in a German specialty (EULAR Rheumatology Open 2025) and with zero audio/transcript storage in Frankfurt.

 Comparison table